AM311/Cybersecurity_Report/home.md

 		![All credentials stolen from the memory](https://github.com/AM311/Cybersecurity_Report/blob/main/img/creds.png?raw=true)

  11. **GAME OVER!**
-	 We are finally in possession of the credentials of an account joining the DomainAdmins group, so we are now able to perform any (malicious) activity within the domain!
+	 We are finally in possession of the credentials of an account belonging to the DomainAdmins group, so we are now able to perform any (malicious) activity within the domain!

 ## Credits